What You Need to Know About Your Child's Upcoming EEG

 - Dress your child comfortably on the day of the test.

-- If your child has a favorite blanket or special stuffed animal, bring it with you.
+- Bring a favorite blanket or special stuffed animal with you.

-- Arrange for care of your other children.
-They will not be allowed in the testing area, and we do not have child care providers available.
+- Arrange care of your other children.
+Siblings are not allowed in the testing area, and we do not have childcare providers available.

 - Please do not bring any toys or games that involve movement or interaction into the testing area.

-- If you live far away, please consider staying at David's House the night before the test.
-It can be hard to keep a child awake during a long drive.
-David's House is across from the hospital.
-The fee is $20 per night, which can be waived if necessary.
+- If you live far away, consider staying at David's House the night before the test, as it can be difficult to keep a child awake during a long drive.
 For more information about David's House, call (603) 643-2298 or visit the David's House website.

 What happens on the day of your child's EEG

-Please do not hesitate to call the Child Life Program office if you have any questions at (603) 650-8831.
+- Please do not hesitate to call the child life program office if you have any questions or feel your child will need procedural support.